AakashBalaji/Hangman/README.md

 What is Hangman?

-A simple Hangman game that consists of three themes: Star Wars, CSE and English.
+A simple Hangman game, built using python, that consists of three themes: Star Wars, CSE and English.

 Credits: Aakash Balaji, Rishi Papu, Vivian Chu